9iui/python-module--tolu-mohawk/README.md

 ```python decrypt.py --input "path/to/output_file.txt" --key "your_key"
 ```

 Make sure to replace "your_key" with the actual key and provide the correct file paths.
-Use double quotes (" ") around the message and key if they contain spaces or special characters.
+Use double quotes (" ") around the message and key if they contain spaces or specfial characters.